jhu-saw/sawNDITracker/README.md

 The `ros` folder contains code for a ROS node that interfaces with the sawNDITracker component and publishes the 3D transformations of each tracked tool as well as a point cloud for all stray markers.
 It also broadcasts transformations for `tf2`.
-To build, make sure you use `catkin build`.
+To build the ROS node, make sure you use `catkin build`.

-If needed, one can also add OpenIGTLink support using sawOpenIGTLink (contact the sawNDITracker developer if you need help with this).
+If needed, one can also add OpenIGTLink support using sawOpenIGTLink (contact the sawNDITracker developers if you need help with this).

 # Links